Mishal Husain: Personal life

 In July 2003, Husain married Meekal Hashmi, a chief operating officer at an investment management firm.
-The couple have three children together.
+The couple have three sons, the eldest born in 2004, and twin boys born on 19 June 2006.
 They live in Camden, north London.

-Amid widespread condemnation of the killing of ISIL hostages in 2014, Husain voiced support for the use of social media to denounce its extremism.
-In an interview with the Radio Times, she urged Muslim scholars to use social media to condemn its attempt to use horrific videos to draw support in the West, from the leading British Islamic organisations.
+Amid widespread condemnation of the killing of Islamic State hostages in 2014, Husain voiced support for the use of social media to denounce its extremism.
+In an interview with the Radio Times, she urged Muslim scholars to use social media to condemn the Islamic State's attempt to draw support in the West or from British Islamic organisations through using videos of "horrific" brutality.
 Husain, who was the first Muslim presenter of BBC Radio 4's Today programme, said:

 I think the Not in My Name campaign is a very positive development because outrage is shared by all right-thinking people.
 I would really like to see much more of the counterpoint from a theological perspective, with scholars taking to social media to refute the awful arguments we see put forward in those videos.